Helwan HA-300: E-300 Engine

-The HA-300 fighter was originally designed around the 8170 lbf afterburning Bristol Siddeley Orpheus Orpheus 703-S-10 turbojet, but aside from whether the British would even release it for use by the Egyptians, President Nasser saw that being dependent on a British engine was a major threat to national security, due to the potential for an embargo to ground the aircraft thanks to continued British hostility toward Egypt following the 1956 Suez crisis when Britain, France and Israel invaded Egypt.
+The HA-300 fighter was originally designed around the 8170 lbf afterburning Bristol Siddeley Orpheus Orpheus 703-S-10 turbojet, but aside from whether the British would even release it for use by the Egyptians, President Nasser saw that being dependent on a British engine was a major threat to national security, due to the potential for an embargo to ground the aircraft thanks to continued British hostility toward Egypt following the 1956 Suez Crisis when Britain, France and Israel invaded Egypt.

 The HA-300 was modified for the Egyptian Brandner E-300 engine, whose planned output was to have been 10600 lbf of thrust on afterburner, which would also improve the HA-300's performance.
 India assisted in funding its development in exchange for their use of it as the powerplant for their HF-24 Marut.
 The E-300 ran successfully for the first time in July 1963.

 Termination

 The Helwan-300 project was cancelled in May 1969.
 The reason was not publicly stated but financial and political factors likely played a part.
-The German engineers working on the design were forced to leave Egypt after receiving multiple death threats from the Israeli Mossad.
 In order to fill the now vacant role, Egypt established close contacts with the Soviet Union and purchased Soviet aircraft instead of continuing to develop indigenous designs.